-The recommendation according to NC law is that all children less than 12 -13 years of age should sit in the back of the vehicle.
+The recommendation according to NC law is that all students less than 12 -13 years of age should sit in the back of the vehicle.

-Drivers are expected to know and follow the laws and recommendations for proper restraint of children, use all cautionary measures when driving students to and from field experiences, and refrain from using a cell phone while driving.
+Drivers are expected to know and follow the laws and recommendations for proper restraint of students, follow all traffic laws including speed limits, use all cautionary measures when driving students to and from field experiences, and refrain from using a cell phone or engaging in other distracting actions while driving.